KnowWhereGraph/kwg-deployment/README.md

 `SERVER_NAME`: The hostname where things are deployed (localhost | staging.knowwheregraph.org | stko-kwg.geog.ucsb.edu).
 Without http or https

 `CURRENT_REPOSITORY_NAME`: Used as the repository that `/sparql` endpoint requests are sent to

+## Updating Services

+Right now, when a single service is updated, the stack needs to be brought down, and then back up.
+This is inconvenient, and will be addressed in the future.

+To update any of the webapps, use `git pull` to update them from source and follow the repository readme for building.
+Restarting nxing isn't required for the changes to become live.

 ## Development